 - Support shoreline stabilization below Aircraft Carrier Wharf: As part of the construction process, some fill would be used with the rip rap stone that would be placed along the shoreline and under the wharf to support the piles.
 Approximately 40,000 cy of quarry stone in addition to an estimated 20,000 cy of rip rap stone is envisioned for this stabilization purpose.
 It is possible that some of the rubble or some other suitable material from the dredged material could be used and mixed in below the quarry stone layer.
 Therefore, it is estimated that approximately 50% of the quarry stone amount or 20,000 cy of the dredged material could be used. - Fill of berms and backstops at proposed military firing ranges on Guam: There are a number of berms and backstops that would be constructed as part of the development of new military firing ranges on Guam.
-The berms range in length from 35 to 255 ft (11 to 78 m); 7 to 56 ft (2 to 17 m) in width; and 3 to 7 ft (1 to 2 m) in height.
+The berms range in length from 35 to 255 ft (11 to 78 m); 7 to 56 ft (2 to 17m) in width; and 3 to 7 ft (1 to 2 m) in height.
 Fill would be used to create these earthen mound structures.
-The volume within these berms and backstops has been calculated and equals an estimated 160,000 cy. - Port Authority of Guam (PAG) modernization program: Phase 2 of PAG's modernization program includes construction of a new berth (F7) and additional terminal capacity to the east to meet long-term organic growth.
-Creation of the new berth would require dredging and may entail land reclamation (i.e., placement of fill in Apra Harbor), removal of existing derelict vessels, and the addition of 900 ft (300 m) of berthing/wharf space.
-The project is not funded and 2030 is the estimated year of construction.
+The volume within these berms and backstops has been calculated and equals an estimated 160,000 cy. - Port Authority of Guam (PAG) expansion program: The PAG has prepared a Master Plan that includes a proposed eighteen acre area for expansion of fast land to support new commercial port cargo handling in Apra Harbor.
+The potential in-water expansion project is an ambitious endeavor that may be confronted with cost, feasibility and ecological concerns and also requires full environmental documentation by the USACE and subsequent permit approval before implementation.
+Up to 1.5 million cy of fill would be needed to create this new land if this PAG expansion program comes to fruition.
 The Navy has a memorandum of agreement with PAG to provide fill from proposed dredging projects should the material be deemed suitable and the timing and logistics of both projects work out.

-Given the potential availability of these upland beneficial use projects on Guam, the following five scenarios are possible for the disposal or placement of the proposed dredging projects in the inner and outer Apra Harbor:
+Given the potential availability of these upland beneficial use projects on Guam, the following four scenarios are possible for the disposal or placement of the proposed dredging projects in the inner and outer Apra Harbor:

-- 100% beneficial use with all dredged material being used as artificial fill for the PAG expansion program (either direct waterfront placement or following placement at PAG upland placement site); - 20-25% beneficial use of dredged material in berm construction and under wharf for shore and pile stabilization (assumes no PAG need and/or logistics/approval problems for use of fill) and 75 to 80% ODMDS placement; - 100% upland placement on existing Navy confined disposal facilities on base on Apra Harbor; - 100% placement in the Guam ODMDS; and - 50% placement in the Guam ODMDS and 50% beneficial reuse.
+- 100% beneficial use with all dredged material being used as artificial fill for the PAG expansion program (either direct waterfront placement or following placement at PAG upland placement site) - 20-25% beneficial use of dredged material in berm construction and under wharf for shore and pile stabilization (assumes no PAG need and/or logistics/approval problems for use of fill) and 75 to 80% ODMDS placement;

+- 100% upland placement on existing Navy confined disposal facilities on base on Apra Harbor; and - 100% placement in the Guam ODMDS.

 The U.S. Environmental Protection Agency (USEPA) is pursuing the designation of an ODMDS approximately 11 to 14 nm (20 to 26 km) from the west coast of Apra Harbor.
-The designation is anticipated in 2010 and an ODMDS EIS is being prepared concurrent with this EIS.
+The designation is anticipated in 2010 and an ODMDS EIS is being prepared concurrent with this EIS/OEIS.
 Ocean disposal is regulated under Title 1 of the Marine Protection, Research, and Sanctuaries Act (33 USC 1401 et seq).
 Formal designation of an ODMDS does not constitute approval of dredged material for ocean disposal.